 People who are prone to motion sickness in cars, airplanes, or carnival rides may also be more susceptible to seasickness.
 However, the motion on different ships affects people differently.
 Just because you get seasick in a small boat does not mean you will have problems on a large cruise ship.

-Seasickness is not catching.
-It is not a virus, although I think sometimes if people around you are sick, it makes you feel that way too!
+You can't catch seasickness.
+It is not a virus, although sometimes if people around you are sick, it makes you feel that way too!
 There are three main seasickness triggers that should be avoided during your first few hours on the cruise ship.

 - Do not go below deck for extended time periods.
 Try to find a window or porthole and keep your eyes gazing (but not fixed) on the horizon.